 Samuel Wheeler

 Samuel Wheeler is a historian specializing in the history of Illinois, the Civil War Era, and the life and legacy of Abraham Lincoln.
 He earned his Ph.D. in history from Southern Illinois University Carbondale.
 For more than two decades, Dr. Wheeler has worked in the field of public history, most recently serving as the State Historian of Illinois and Director of Research and Collections at the Abraham Lincoln Presidential Library and Museum in Springfield, where he oversaw historical content development, Illinois history initiatives, and was responsible for the state's most precious historical documents and artifacts.
 In 2020, Lincoln College, the first institution of higher learning named after President Lincoln, awarded Dr. Wheeler an Honorary Doctorate of Humane Letters for his work promoting the state’s history and the Lincoln legacy.
-Since 2021 he serves as the Director of History Programs at the Illinois Supreme Court Historic Preservation Commission since 2021.
+Wheeler joined the Illinois Supreme Court Historic Preservation Commission as Director of History Programs in 2021.

 Contact Sam for information about History Programs